 This topic is one of mine and my partner’s pet peeves.
-Because there’s countless people out there telling us that the reason we’re not happy, successful, rich, etc., is because we’ve not made the choice to make that happen.
+Because there are countless people out there telling us that the reason we’re not happy, successful, rich, etc., is because we’ve not made the choice to make that happen.
 Life just isn’t that black and white.
 Happiness isn’t a choice we can just make, like flicking on a light switch.

 To me, it’s like when my mum tells me to get over my mental health.
 If it was that simple, we’d all be happy and none of us would have mental health problems.
 Instead of being that person, be an ally.